 A Grand Jury report discussed, “Semi-conscious women waiting for abortions moaning in the waiting room or the recovery room, where they sat on dirty recliners covered with blood-stained blankets.”
 His anesthesiologist was a teenager.
 His staff couldn’t say what medications or dosages had been given.
 None of them were trained nurses or medical personnel.

 Most babies born after only 24 weeks can survive if they are given proper care.
 But Gosnell made sure that the babies died.
 He induced labor, delivered live babies and then killed them by what he called “snipping.”
 He cut their necks with scissors, severing their spinal cords.
 It is likely that hundreds of babies died this way during the over 30 years that Gosnell operated his abortion mill.
 According to the Grand Jury report, one baby “was breathing and moving when Gosnell severed his spine and put the body in a plastic shoebox for disposal.”
 He joked that one baby he killed was big enough to walk him to the bus stop.
-He sliced the neck of one baby and joked with his 15 year old assistant that the baby who was still moving looked like a chicken with its head cut off
+He sliced the neck of one baby and joked with his fifteen-year-old assistant that the baby who was still moving looked like a chicken with its head cut off

 The Supreme Court decision Roe v.
 Wade did not make abortion any safer.
 It simply let the back alley doctor hang his shingle in the front.
 After pro-life Governor Bob Casey was succeeded by two pro-abortion governors – Republican Tom Ridge, a Catholic, and Democrat Ed Rendell – not a single abortion mill in the State of Pennsylvania was inspected for the next 15 years.
 Governor Ridge said that “inspections would be ‘putting up a barrier to women’ seeking abortions.”
 Planned Parenthood and other so-called “women’s health” groups also looked the other way when they heard about Gosnell’s atrocities and never contacted officials.